-Genre Savvy: Jake takes Jade's previous words about how bad Joey is very seriously, and so just a tiny bit of jerk behavoir when they meet in person tips him off that Joey isn't really a good guy at all.
+Genre Savvy: Jake takes Jade's previous words about how bad Dick is very seriously, and so just a tiny bit of jerk behavoir when they meet in person tips him off that Dick isn't really a good guy at all.

-Jerkass: Joey the surfer makes his debut here, and is confirmed to reappear (and originally debut in) the substory posted alongside Act 5 Vs Act 6.
+Jerkass: Dick the surfer makes his debut here, and is confirmed to reappear (and originally debut in) the substory posted alongside Act 5 Vs Act 6.

 Plot-Relevant Age-Up: It would make no sense if there were 13 year olds working at research labs, going on dangerous mountain climbs, boating over from island to island by themselves, and having a "legal car chase."

 Serious Business: Surfing seems to be regarded very highly on the island the story takes place.

 Tropes Present in the King of the Hill Story

 Fish out of Water: The main premise is about Hank stepping into an alternate universe.

 Lighter and Softer: Compared to its direct prequel, Desert City, which is possibly one of the darkest works the author wrote.